Office Plants: The Natural Way to Grow Productivity and Profits

 How do plants increase company productivity and profits?

 Plants clean the air.
-Cleaner air not only prevents employees from getting sick, but they’ll also help your already sniffling coworkers get better quicker.
+Cleaner air not only prevents employees from getting sick, but it’ll also help your already sniffling coworkers get better quicker.

 Studies conducted in hospitals found that patients with plants in their rooms recovered faster than those without.